Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c
 Task 3.
 This program prints the alphabet in lowercase and then in uppercase, followed by a new line.
 Only "putchar()" is used in this case.

+4-print_alphabt.c
+Task 4.
+This program prints the alphabet in lowercase, with an exception of 'q' and 'e', followed by a new line.
+Only "putchar()" is used in this case.